 Worth a visit in itself

-There are tables and chairs for general use in the garden, so you can enjoy your lunch or a cup of coffee and a slice of cake in the lovely setting.
+There are tables and chairs for free use in the garden, so it is possible to enjoy your lunch or coffee and cake in the beautiful surroundings.

-In the spring of 2016, a new kitchen garden was created at the Johannes Larsen Museum, just behind the Swan Mill.
-The garden is maintained by museum volunteers.
-Much of the produce from the vegetable garden is used by Kaffehuset.
-The garden of the Johannes Larsen Museum is part of the Danish Society of Open Gardens.
+In the spring of 2016, a new kitchen garden was laid out at the Johannes Larsen Museum just behind Svanemøllen.
+The garden is maintained by volunteers.
+Crops from the kitchen garden are, among other things, used in the Coffee House.
+The garden at the Johannes Larsen Museum is part of the Danish Society of Open Gardens.